alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 **Conclusion**

-So we have a model predicting hosue prices to 84% accuracy, with a lrmse of 0.149.
+So we have a model predicting house prices to 84% accuracy, with a lrmse of 0.149.
 I hope this showed how simple it is to implement a machine learning model from start to finish!
 To improve the model we could use more of the features and consider feature engineering.
 As we’ve found, 90% of the work is in data preparation and it really is worth considering how to best represent the data.